 Definition of Family

 The dictionary defines family in several ways.
 One definition is "a fundamental social group in society typically consisting of one or two parents and their children."
-While this definition is a good starting point, there are several modern family structures that are excluded by this definition, such as childless couples or other variations on the family unit.
-Another definition is "Two or more people who share goals and values, have long-term commitments to one another and reside usually in the same dwelling."
-This definition encompasses the vast majority of modern family units; for the purposes of this article, the second definition will be used.
+While this definition is a good starting point, several modern family structures are excluded by this definition, such as childless couples, friends as family, or many other variations of the family unit.
+Another definition is "Two or more people who share goals and values, have long-term commitments to one another and commonly reside in the same dwelling."
+Today there are many definitions of the concept of family, and all are equally wonderful and celebrated.

 Who Makes a Family?

-The traditional family consists of a father, mother and children.
-This is the family shown on television as the standard family.
-However, the 21st century showcases a variety of family units, some very different from the standard of the 1950s.
-Today, children are also often raised in single parent homes, by grandparents or by homosexual parents.
-Some families opt to have no children, or cannot have children due to some medical or emotional barrier.
-The idea that parents and children make a family is a basic definition; however, in order to accurately acknowledge other family structures, a broader definition is necessary.
-In addition to a more universal family definition, there are also plenty of people who consider a group of friends to be family, and adults who consider pets -- from goldfish to horses -- as defining members of the family unit.
+The traditional family consists of a father, mother, and children.
+This is the nuclear family often shown on television as the familial standard.
+However, the 21st century showcases various family units, some very different from the standard unit of prior decades.
+Today, children are often raised in single-parent homes, by grandparents, or by LGBTQ+ parents.
+Some families opt to have no children or cannot have children due to medical or emotional barriers.
+The idea that parents and children make a family is a basic definition; however, to accurately acknowledge other family structures, a broader definition is necessary.
+In addition to a universal family definition, plenty of people consider a group of friends to be family, and many consider pets as defining members of the family unit.

 Friends as Family

 Many people consider friends to be as close or even closer than extended (or immediate) family.
-People who have lost close family members may create a family unit of friends with similar interests and goals to become replacements or enhancements to a lacking family structure.
+People who have lost close family members or have become removed from them may create a family unit of friends with similar interests and goals to become replacements or enhancements to a lacking family structure.
 This type of family unit, while untraditional, can be just as close, if not closer, than a traditional structure.
-Friends are chosen by an individual; at times, these people may be more special or important than the family a person was born with.
-In addition, some people who have supportive families also have an extensive network of friends who they consider to be a second family or as additions to their blood or legal relatives.
+You can't choose your blood relatives, but you can choose your friends!
+In having the option to decide who to bring into your friends-as-family unit, you have the ability to draw in only positive and supportive beings.
+In addition, some people who have supportive families also have an extensive network of friends who they consider a second family or as additions to their blood or legal relatives.
+They have the best of both worlds; and highlight the notion that lives are made richer by the loving and supportive people you surround yourself with.

 Pets as Family

-Pets can also become members of a family unit.
-Pets add an element of responsibility to a family, particularly for children.
-For couples who cannot, or choose not to, have children, pets can be a replacement and be loved as dearly as children.
-Pets, such as dogs and cats, are cared for as additional family members by many people and are mourned as such as well when they pass away.
+Pets can also become crucial members of a family unit.
+Animals add an element of responsibility to a family, particularly for children, and offer unconditional love and support.
+For couples who cannot, or choose not to have children, pets can be a replacement and be loved as dearly as children.
+Pets, such as dogs and cats, are cared for as additional family members by many people, and are deeply mourned when they pass away.

-Rather than simply defining family by a dictionary definition, each individual should look to define a family by his own standards, enriching the dictionary's definition.
+Rather than simply defining family by a dictionary definition, each individual should look to define a family by their own standards.
 You can have several families in your lifetime, even several families at once if you choose.
-Regardless of how you choose to define your family unit, whether it is traditional or unique, your definition is of the family unit that works for you.
+Regardless of how you define your family unit, whether traditional or unique, your definition is of the family unit that works for you.
 As the saying goes, "Family is what you make it."
-Whether made of blood relatives, friends, or pets, or a combination of these, your family can offer you the support you need to thrive.
+Whether made up of blood relatives, friends, pets, or a combination of these, your family can offer you the support you need to thrive.